GallVp/emgGO/docs/importTutorial.md

 Once the EMG structure is ready.
 Data can be plotted using `plotEMG(EMG);` function.
 And emgGO detection tool can be started using `resultEMG = emgEventsDetectTool(EMG);` function.

 ## Sample Data
-The sample data is available in the *Sample Data* folder.
+The sample data is available in the *samples* folder.
 It is a single channel of surface electromyography signal recorded from the tibialis anterior muscle during multiple repetitions of ballistic dorsiflexion.
 It was recorded at a rate of 250 Hz.

 ### Loading the sample data
 The sample data can be loaded by simply dragging and dropping the Sample Data.mat file in MATLAB command window.
 Check the workspace to ensure it has the *EMG* variable loaded.